 My New Balance sneakers above are a couple of years old.
 Similar here.
 I was on my way out the door to go for my daily walk in the neighborhood.
 The jeans are here, similar tee here, similar jacket here.

 As I do in every fashion choice, I consider my shape and coloring and then think about which shoes will look best on me.
-We all know that when it comes to shoes, comfort plays a significant part in the buying decision.
+We all know that comfort plays a significant part in the buying decision when it comes to shoes.
 The information below explains why some shoes may not be our best choice.

 The shape of the foot, ankle thickness, and roll tendencies of our feet are all factors that impact how shoes will look and wear over time.
-People who pronate excessively roll their foot inward, causing the outer part of the heel to make contact with the ground and the feet to flatten too much.
+People who pronate excessively roll their foot inward, causing the heel’s outer part to make contact with the ground and the feet to flatten too much.

 Those who supinate do not roll their foot inward enough.
 Excessive supination is my problem.
 It is less common than excessive pronation.
-Over-supination forces the impact of the foot to be concentrated on a smaller area (the outside part) and not distributed efficiently.
+Over-supination forces the foot’s impact to be concentrated on a smaller area (the outer part) and not distributed efficiently.
 The smaller toes on the outside of the foot, rather than the big toe, do most of the work.

 Below are examples of shoes without and shoes with structure.
 The first shoes will offer little to no support because of the single-piece construction.
 Due to my tendency for excessive supination, the first shoes will lose their shape after wearing them only a couple of times.